Institute of Art and Ideas: IAI News

 IAI News is an online magazine of ideas.
 It publishes philosophical articles on science, politics, and the arts along with core philosophy themes such as metaphysics and language.
 The IAI website states that the aim of its content is to rescue "philosophy from technical debates about the meaning of words [by] returning them to big ideas and putting them at the centre of culture."

 Contributors have included Martha Nussbaum, Homi Bhabha, Massimo Pigliucci, Kimberlé Crenshaw, Catherine Hakim, Hew Strachan, Phillip Goff, Huw Davies, and many hundreds of others.

 IAI Academy

-IAI Academy is an educational platform of online courses in philosophy, politics, art and science aimed at fostering a progressive and vibrant intellectual culture.
+IAI Academy is an educational platform of online courses in philosophy, politics, art and science.

 Philosophy for Our Times

 Beginning in September 2016, the IAI has published its weekly podcast, Philosophy for our Times, featuring IAI debates and talks from the HowTheLightGetsIn festival.
 In 2021 the podcast was ranked as the Best UK Philosophy Podcast by FeedSpot, based on traffic, social media followers, domain authority and freshness.